Rules of The Game

 • Goal Kicks: When the ball crosses the end line and was last played by the attacking team, the defensive team will be awarded a goal kick.
 The goal kick will be taken from inside the goalkeeper's "6 yard box" and is allowed to cross the midfield line in the air.
 Goal kicks do not need to exit the penalty box before being played by the kicking team.
 Defending players must stand outside the penalty box while the kick is being taken.

 • Penalty Kicks: All players must remain outside of the penalty box, except the shooter and the goalkeeper.
-The ball will be placed on the penalty kick dot by the official. (approx 9 yards from goal line)
+The ball will be placed on the penalty spot by the official. (approx 9 yards from goal line)

-• Goalie punts or drop kicks will result in an INDIRECT free kick just outside the top of the penalty box arc.
+• Goalie punts or drop kicks will result in an INDIRECT free kick just outside the penalty box.

-• After a save the goalkeeper may throw or roll the ball back into play but may not dropkick, or punt the ball.
+• After a save, the goalkeeper may throw or roll the ball back into play.
 Goalies may place the ball on the ground to kick it back into play.
+Goalie throws and kicks from the ground may cross the midfield line in the air.

-• Unlimited substitutions will be allowed on any dead ball or during the run of play, but, the oncoming player may not enter the play as a means to deliberately gain a defensive or offensive positioning advantage during the substitution.
+• Unlimited substitutions will be allowed on any dead ball or during the run of play.
+Oncoming players may not enter the play as a means to deliberately gain a defensive or offensive advantage during the substitution.
 Any violation of this rule will result in a direct free kick from the spot of the infraction.

 • Players may exit the field along the nearest end or sideline.